Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Applications

-Boundary information on the point cloud surface is not required in our energy minimizing approaches.
-In contrast, the boundary of the point cloud surface can be detected using our parametrization.
-The method is demonstrated on the simply connected human face and car surface.
-The result mappings of free-boundary parametrization, shown in Figure \ref{fig: freeBdy aio}, are used.
+Boundary information of geometric object can be applied in academic research, like object registration and shape analysis.
+In industry, it can also aid in quality control and fault detection in manufacturing.
+The approach for boundary detection is performed on the simply connected human face and car shell surface.
+The result mappings of free-boundary parametrization, shown in Figure \ref{fig: freeBdy aio}, discussed in Section \ref{sec: FB surf param} are used.